 The most successful leaders are those who learn to bring out the best in others.
 Although you might have the urge to do everything on your own, there is an opportunity cost involved when it comes to time; you’re better off working on tasks that actually require your attention.

-Delegate low-priority tasks to other team members and maintain your focus on the highest priority.
-As an added bonus, this also shows your team members and employees that you trust them to get work done.
+Delegate lower-priority tasks (or those that need an expertise different than your own) to other team members and maintain your focus on key objectives.
+As an added bonus, this will also send a clear signal to your team members and employees that you trust them to get work done.

 A priority list is a to-do list that has been arranged based on priority.
-Here’s how to create an effective priority list that will help to bring you closer to your goals.
+But how do you get there in a relatively painless way?
+Here’s how to create your first priority list in three steps.

 #1 Create a Master Task List